-The Victorian state government is determined to remove the barriers for their low-income households to access solar power.
-Although they do not offer free solar panels, they are offering a series of solar schemes under their Solar Homes Program that make solar panels and batteries more affordable.
+The Victorian state government is determined to remove the barriers for low-income households to access solar power.
+Although they do not offer free solar panels, they are offering a series of solar schemes under their Solar Homes Program that makes solar panels and batteries more affordable.

-While there’s no scheme specifically designed for low-income households, the state offers rebates exclusive to Victorian residents (up to $1,400), as well as an interest-free loan to further reduce the utility costs incurred by these families.
+While there’s no scheme specifically designed for low-income households, the state offers rebates exclusive to Victorian residents (up to $1,400) and an interest-free loan to further reduce the utility costs incurred by these families.

-Note: Earlier this month, the state minister for solar homes announced that the government will be offering a $1,000 solar rebate to all VIC eligible low-income households which should help them upgrade their home energy systems.
+Note: Earlier this month, the state minister for solar homes announced that the government would be offering a $1,000 solar rebate to all VIC eligible low-income households, which should help them upgrade their home energy systems.

-They also intend to increase the funding for rooftop solar and batteries rebates which is good news to all residents.
+They also intend to increase the funding for rooftop solar and battery rebates, which is good news to all residents.
 Here’s how to apply.